Finding Your Voice: Tips From a Teen Therapist on How to Talk to Your Teen Daughter & Get Respect

-Here are five good reasons to get support for your feelings from another adult instead of your teen:
+While your teen finds help with teen counseling, here are five good reasons to get support for your feelings from another adult instead of your teen:

 1. A teen’s ability to be emotionally available and responsible is highly variable.
 As a result, they are likely to disappoint you.

-2. Your teen really just wants be your kid–not your friend.
+2. Your teen really just wants to be your kid–not your friend.
 Teens whose parents ask them to take care of their emotions report feeling confused about what their role is in the family.

 3. Your teen is going through a developmental stage of differentiation in which they are seeking to understand their individual identity, one that is separate from family.
 Putting your child in the role of being your caretaker can inhibit this natural developmental stage.